-- 8.1 In some cases, support staff will make contact with schools, training providers and other key agencies in order to gain a fuller picture of the student and enable them to assess the type and level of support needed for students.
+- 8.1 In some cases, support staff will contact schools, training providers and other key agencies to gain a fuller picture of the student and enable them to assess the type and level of support needed for students.
 This can include support via the Safeguarding Team or Learning Support Team. - 8.2 Supporting policies are in place to ensure that students receive appropriate information and guidance in relation to their career aims and their fitness to practice within their chosen professions.